 Chargebacks in online gambling are often a symptom of a problem—gambling addiction.

 Unfortunately, you cannot successfully claim fraud because you have problem gambling.
+There are no mental health refunds for gambling losses.

 Gambling apps prey on people with addiction, but U.S. law doesn’t protect addicts as long as the gambling platform operates within the confines of the law.